CleverRaven/Cataclysm-DDA/data/mods/MindOverMatter/PowerDescriptionSpoilers.md

 *Effects*: Unleash a burst of electromagnetic waves, overloading any electronic sensors within the target area.
 Any robots caught in the blast will be unable to perceive their environment for the power's duration.<br />
 *Prerequisites*: Star Flash 5 *or* Photon Beam 4, Radio Transception 6<br />

+## Gamma Sterilization (C)
+*Difficulty*: 5<br />
+*Target*: Self<br />
+*Duration*: 10 seconds per item of food sterilized<br />
+*Stamina Cost*: 7500, minus 200 per level to a minimum of 4000<br />
+*Channeling Time*: 15 seconds<br />
+*Effects*: Irradiate food, killing bacteria and helping to preserve it for far longer.
+The psion may irradiate as much food as they can carry, but it takes longer the greater amount of food they wish to irradiate.
+Every 7 to 9 seconds spent irradiating costs the psion 1 to 3 calories.<br />
+*Prerequisites*: Lucent Barrier 7, Chameleoflage 4, Illuminate 9 *or* Photon Beam 5 *or* Star Flash 3<br />

 ## Veil of Light (C)
 *Difficulty*: 6<br />
 *Target*: Self<br />